robertjbass/golang-reference/README.md

 # Golang

+> The folders worth using for future reference would be:
+> * data-access
+> * bmi-app

 ## Syntax, Formats, Conventions, Standards, and Examples

 ### Each subfolder contains its own go.mod file and are treated as separate projects